peterjmanning/peterjmanning.github.io/projectPage.md

   <img src="images/trend.png" alt="Google Words Trends" title="Google Words Trends" width="410">
 </a>
 <br>
-</p>Built an interface in Java to explore timeseries trends data for the history of any word in the English corpus from a google dataset.</p>
+<p>Built an interface in Java to explore timeseries trends data for the history of any word in the English corpus from a google dataset.</p>

 [**View Project Details »**](./projects/projName)